-Continuously enhancing the proficiency and robustness of modern laptops is the outcome of immensely dense chips packed with transistors.
-That’s why the latest gadgets are becoming compacts day by day despite the increasing number of processors and stronger graphics.
+The continuous enhancement of the proficiency and robustness of modern laptops is the result of densely packed chips with transistors.
+That’s why the latest gadgets are becoming more compact by the day, despite the increasing number of processors and stronger graphics.
 However, it all comes at a cost: excessive heat.

-Due to overheating, there could be severe damage or permanent hardware failure in your laptop or other electronic gadgets.
+Overheating can cause severe damage or permanent hardware failure in your laptop or other electronic devices.
 Let me show you how to fix an overheating laptop with/ without taking it apart to improve the performance and add a few years to its lifespan.

-Before drilling out more, I want to tell you; that there are only a few cases where overheating can be extinguished without taking apart the laptop.
+Before drilling any further, I want to tell you that there are only a few cases where overheating can be fixed without taking apart the laptop.
 However, stay with me, and you’ll get all the answers to your questions.

 The big question is, how do you know your laptop is overheating?

 Just because your laptop feels hot doesn’t mean it’s overheating.
 However, along with heating, if you’re facing sluggish performance or the laptop’s fan is running at maximum speed without taking a nap, there is a strong possibility.
-Whenever the CPU gets excessively heated, it starts to cut downs on the clock speed, which occurs in slower performance.
-If this limit has been crossed, the fail-safe software may unexpectedly shut down your laptop to prevent damage to the hardware.
+Whenever the CPU gets excessively hot, it starts to reduce its clock speed, resulting in slower performance.
+If this limit is exceeded, the fail-safe software may unexpectedly shut down your laptop to prevent damage to the hardware.

 What is the reason behind the overheating?

-In most cases, insufficient cooling is the salient reason behind the overheating, the blocked airflow vents, clogged-up fans, or distorted thermal paste might be guilty of this situation.
-However, this problem could be generated by any software, virus, or malware besides hardware.
+In most cases, insufficient cooling is the primary reason for overheating; blocked airflow vents, clogged fans, or a misapplied thermal paste may be to blame.
+However, this problem could be caused by software, viruses, or malware, not just hardware.

 How to fix an overheating laptop without taking it apart?

-Sometimes, the problem could be minor, and a few software fixes might reduce your laptop temperature.
+Sometimes the problem is minor, and a few software fixes might reduce your laptop’s temperature.
 Fire up the Task Manager and Resource Monitor to see what is goofing up with the processor.
-You can limit the unwanted process which loads up with Windows automatically.
+You can limit the unwanted processes that load automatically with Windows.

 You can also install Process Explorer to see more details about CPU usage, which can help you to justify what to get rid of and what to reserve.
-For monitoring the live CPU temperature, you can use free applications such as Speccy or CoreTemp.
+To monitor live CPU temperature, you can use free applications such as Speccy or CoreTemp.

 How Can You Prevent or Fix an Overheating Laptop?

-Before touching a single screw of your laptop, first, make yourself well-grounded; it eliminates the risk of getting damaged internal sensitive components by static electricity.
+Before touching a single screw on your laptop, make sure you’re well grounded; it eliminates the risk of damaging sensitive internal components from static electricity.

 Step 1: Now disconnect the laptop power and remove the battery.

-Note: All laptops have a different disassembling process, so make sure you follow accordingly.
-However, some steps are identical; I am striking you below.
+Note: All laptops have different disassembly processes, so make sure you follow the instructions accordingly.
+However, some steps are identical; I am striking them out below.

 Some laptops come with a separate compartment, which makes it easy to access the processor and cooling fan.
-Unfortunately, in some notebooks, you have to take the whole motherboard out of the body to clean out its fan.
-I recommend reading this post, “how to upgrade laptop processor,” which has complete steps for accessing the laptop CPU and fan.
+Unfortunately, in some notebooks, you have to remove the whole motherboard from the body to clean the fan.
+I recommend reading this post, “How to Upgrade Laptop Processor,” which has complete steps for accessing the laptop CPU and fan.

-Step 3: Now unscrew the heatsink and the fan, and take out both.
+Step 3: Now unscrew the heatsink and the fan, then remove both.
 Don’t forget to disconnect the fan connector before pulling it out.

 Step 4: If your laptop fan is combined with the heatsink, disconnect it for proper cleaning; you might need to deal with some tiny screws to separate them.

 Step 5: There are several ways to clean a laptop fan or vent.
-First, you can use a long hairbrush, vacuum cleaner, or compressed air to remove the excessive dust; after that, you can use cotton swabs dipped in isopropyl to wipe out sticky dirt.
+First, use a long hairbrush, vacuum cleaner, or compressed air to remove excess dust; then use cotton swabs dipped in isopropyl alcohol to wipe away sticky dirt.

-In some laptop cooling fans, the blade part can be detached, which makes cleaning more convenient.
-It doesn’t require much force to take apart; you can check it out by pulling upward gently.
+On some laptop cooling fans, the blade can be detached, making cleaning easier.
+It doesn’t require much force to take apart; you can check it out by gently pulling upward.

 Step 6: After cleaning the fan, you should pay attention to the air vents and clean them out.

-Step 7: Prepare the heatsink from anew and apply the thermal paste before tightening it up on the processor.
+Step 7: Prepare the heatsink from scratch and apply thermal paste before tightening it to the processor.

 Step 8: Screw the fan and put everything back.
 Start your laptop; the problem should be gone now.